anvilistas/tabulator/README.md

 ```python
 self.tabulator.set_sort("name", "asc")
 ```
-would throw an `AttributeError` since the tabulator instance does not exist yet.
+would throw an `AttributeError` or `RuntimeError` since the tabulator instance does not exist yet.

 Instead do:
 ```python